kfgreco/WEST/README.md

-# WEST: WEakly Supervised Transformer for Rare Disease Phenotyping and Subphenotyping
+# WEST: WEakly Supervised Transformer for Rare Disease Phenotyping and Subphenotyping from Electronic Health Records

-WEST is a modular, iterative pipeline for weakly supervised EHR model training.
-It automates hyperparameter search, model evaluation, cross-validation-based model selection, silver-label updating, and retraining across multiple rounds.
+WEST is a framework for data-efficient computational phenotyping and subphenotyping using electronic health records (EHRs).
+It combines a limited set of expert-validated ("gold-standard") labels with large-scale probabilistic ("silver-standard") labels, which are iteratively refined across training rounds.
+The provided pipeline automates hyperparameter optimization, model evaluation, cross-validation–based model selection, silver-label refinement, and retraining, enabling fully automated multi-round weakly supervised learning for EHR phenotyping.

 ---